-Specifics of sensitive data - the need for sensitive data management support
+b) Specifics of sensitive data - the need for sensitive data management support

 Sharing sensitive data presents greater time and resource demands compared to non-sensitive scientific data due to ethical and legal requirements like informed consent or opt-out mechanisms, contractual agreements, as well as technical necessities such as data pseudonymisation and anonymisation.
 Concerns arise regarding the adequate resourcing of data sharing in the research sector, potentially resulting in underutilised infrastructures like HealthData@EU and EOSC.
-The number of listed services in the EOSC Marketplace focusing on sensitive data management is still rather limited but gradually growing (e.g., the Service for Sensitive Data (TSD) in Norway [44], CHARITÉ's Virtual Research Environment (VRE) in Germany [45]).
+The number of listed services in the EOSC

+Marketplace focusing on sensitive data management is still rather limited but gradually growing (e.g., the Service for Sensitive Data (TSD) in Norway [44], CHARITÉ's Virtual Research Environment (VRE) in Germany [45]).
 EOSC's primary focus on open data and metadata means it lacks currently inherent access control systems.
 The different sensitive data communities need to stipulate their data management requirements, for example, the need for timely and demonstrable deletion of sensitive data, when it is no longer required at the point of computation.
 This introduces additional management and cost requirements into the data life cycle, which must be recognised and integrated within funding processes.

-c) A rapidly evolving and complex legal landscape - the need for guidance research leading to different interpretations and national legislation variations across the European Economic Area (EEA).
-Key terms like "anonymisation" remain debated among experts and by national bodies (e.g., DPAs, Research Ethics Committees), making it difficult to establish guidance for personal sensitive data sharing, especially in cross-border settings.
+c) A rapidly evolving and complex legal landscape - the need for guidance

+The General Data Protection Regulation (GDPR) has not fully addressed data sharing challenges in health-related research, with the derogations available with respect to research leading to different interpretations and national legislation variations across the European Economic Area (EEA).
+Key terms like "anonymisation" remain debated, making it difficult to establish guidance for personal sensitive data sharing, especially in cross-border settings.
 The EHDS proposes a new legal framework but won't amend the GDPR, creating uncertainty about their interaction [46].
 European legislation typically undergoes extended testing and interpretation periods, delaying consistent implementation.
-The evolving legal landscape, including the DGA, Data Act, AI Act, and the proposed EHDS regulation, emphasises the need for clear guidance, policies, and best practices for health researchers, especially those preparing data for long-term storage or sharing.
+The evolving legal landscape, including the Data Governance Act, Data Act, Al Act, and the proposed EHDS regulation, emphasises the need for clear guidance, policies, and best practices for health researchers, especially those preparing data for long-term storage or sharing.
 Authoritative guidance should ideally result from discussions between regulatory bodies (e.g., the European Data Protection Board) and the scientific communities.